royriojas/watch-run/Readme.md

 - spawn does not have a buffer limit for stdout
 - spawn does not loses colored output when terminal allows it
+- allow specify several patterns passing several times the `-p, --pattern` option all the options will be aggregated into a single array to pass to Gaze.

 Everything else is the same as the origina watch-run